Skip to content

 Caching

-• Caching has been reimplemented from the ground up, and now it's being managed by a central registry.
-This allows for tracking useful statistics of all cacheable parts of VBT, such as to display the total cached size in MB.
-Full control and transparency 🪟
+• Caching has been completely reimplemented and is now managed by a central registry.
+This enables tracking useful statistics for all cacheable parts of VBT, such as showing the total cached size in MB.
+You get full control and transparency 🪟

 Get the cache statistics after computing the statistics of a random portfolio